-When you have completed the form, click on the calculate button to get an estimate of the amount of child support that the non-custodial parent will have to pay to the custodial parent (the parent with whom the children live most of the time) under Wisconsin's "percentage standard."
+When you've filled in the boxes and clicked on the calculate button, you'll get a rough estimate of the amount of child support that the noncustodial parent will have to pay to the custodial parent (the parent with whom the children live most of the time) under Wisconsin's "percentage standard."